 named after a truly memorable Salmon River resident.
 Chinese native Polly was sold into slavery by her parents in 1872.
 After her arrival in America, she eventually ended up in the mining town of Warren, Idaho.
 Polly married Charlie Bemis in1894 and they settled alongside the Salmon River, just yards away from the water.
 Her remarkable life was portrayed in the 1991 movie A Thousand Pieces of Gold.

 named after Babe Mott, who lived on the river.
 She was known for hiking out of the canyon on snowshoes when she was eight months pregnant so she could have her baby in Grangeville, Idaho.

-named after Buzz Holmstrom, storied river runner whose name and adventures are known to every boatman and boatwoman today.
+named after Buzz Holmstrom, a storied river runner whose name and adventures are known to every boatman and boatwoman today.

 named after the rapid “Lorna’s Lulu” on the Lower Salmon River.
 Because it’s a lulu of a rapid!